Xylopyrographer/LiteLED/README.md

 **`show`**

-An optional parameter of type `bool` that if set `true` will send the LED buffer data to the strip after the colours of the LED's are set.
+An optional parameter of type `bool` that if set `true` will send the LED buffer data to the strip after the colour of the LED is set.
 Default if omitted is `false`.

 #### Returns:

 `esp_err_t` code `ESP_OK` if successful.

-##
+## _
 #### `setPixels( start, length, data, show )`

 #### Description:

-Set colours of a multiple consecutive LED's in the strip.
+Set colours of multiple consecutive LED's in the strip.

 `setPixels` reads LED colour data from a user-specified buffer in memory and writes that data to the internal LED strip buffer starting at position `start` for `len` number of LED's.